JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 </tab>
 </tabs>

-Please note that not all libraries available for the Kotlin programming language are available when targeting JavaScript:
+> Not all libraries available for the Kotlin programming language are available when targeting JavaScript:
-Only libraries that include artifacts for Kotlin/JS can be used.
+> only libraries that include artifacts for Kotlin/JS can be used.
+>
+{type="note"}

 If the library you are adding has dependencies on [packages from npm](#npm-dependencies), Gradle will automatically resolve these transitive dependencies as well.